zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 the timestamp is greater than that on any previous announcement we obtained for the friend, we pass the connection info to the appropriate modules.

-Because it is possible that we have an outdated shared signing key for the friend, when we search for the shared announcement we also search for the individual announcement, with the same process but without the initial period of a high rate of requests.
+Because it is possible that we have an outdated shared signing key or invite code for the friend, when we search for a shared/invite announcement we also search for the individual announcement (if we know the friend's ID pubkey), with the same process but without the initial period of a high rate of requests.

 ## Finding announce nodes
 We term as **announce nodes** those DHT nodes who implement the DHT